aspose-html/Aspose.HTML-Documentation/content/net/tutorial/working-with-html-color/_index.md

 ![Text "The image renders the html code above"](text-color.png#center)

 {{% alert color="primary" %}}
 You can learn more about applying inline, internal and external CSS and editing them using Aspose.HTML API from the [**Edit CSS**](https://docs.aspose.com/html/net/working-with-documents/editing-a-document/#edit-css) section.
+C# examples of how to change text color using Aspose.HTML API you can find in the article [**How to Change Text Color in HTML**](/html/net/how-to-articles/how-to-change-text-color/).
 {{% /alert %}}

 ### **Text color using RGB, RGBA or HEX color codes**